 Past Division Commander W. S. Reeder, of Ohio: I rise to point of order with reference to this motion.
-The point just referred to is one of the different points referred to this Commit-tee by the action of the 37th Annual Encampment and will be reported on by the Committee on the State of the Order.
+The point just referred to is one of the different points referred to this comment and the state of the source of the reported on by the Committee on the State of the Order.